clementbera/wizard-battle-arena/README.md

 *Running*

-In a playground, run this DoIt:
+If on Pharo 6.1 (Linux and Windows typically), open a playground and run this DoIt to patch things up:

+FFIExternalStructure allSubclassesDo: #rebuildFieldAccessors.

+Then run this DoIt (Linux, Mac and Windows):

 WizardBattleArena start

 If problems:

-On Linux in general you need to update Cairo, so try to update libCairo and retry.
+On Linux usually you need to update Cairo, so try to update libCairo and retry.

-On Mac usually the problem is with SDL2, so try to install / update it and retry.
+On Mac usually the problem lies with SDL2, so try to install / update it and retry.

+On Windows no idea, so good luck :-).

-If you've installed something, restart your computer, it may help too.
+If you've installed something, restart your computer, it may help too (for some reason it helped me on Mac to deal with some SDL2 bugs after updating the librairies).

+Have fun toying around with the game